-Between 2015 and 2018, all A Levels will be redeveloped.
+Between 2015 and 2018, all A Levels were redeveloped.
 The government has stated that the purpose of taking A Levels is primarily for entry to university.
-In order to ensure successful transition, some changes are needed so students are better prepared to start their university course.
+In order to ensure successful transition, some changes were needed so students were better prepared to start their university course.

 There will be a period of three years when students will take new A Levels in some subjects and old A Levels in other subjects.

-A Levels will be fully linear: All exams will be at the end of two years of study.
+A Levels are now fully linear: All exams will be at the end of two years of study.

-Non-exam assessment: For English, history and computer science, the amount of coursework has been reduced from 40% to 20%.
-The assessment of practical work in science will not contribute to the final A Level but will be reported separately in a certificate of endorsement.
+Non-exam assessment: For English, history and computer science, the amount of NEA has been reduced from 40% to 20%.
+The assessment of practical work in science does not contribute to the final A Level but will be reported separately in a certificate of endorsement.

 Change of titles: Business Studies to Business; Computing to Computer Science.